MadisonMDell/madisonmdell.github.io/_pages/about.md

 Welcome!
 I'm glad you found your way here.

 I am a Postdoctoral Researcher in the Department of Business Administration at the University of Zurich and the Swiss Leading House on the Economics of Education, Firm Behavior, and Training Policies.
-Before joining the University of Zurich, I earned my Ph.D. in Economics of Education from Stanford University and worked in state higher education policy in Tennessee (USA).
+Before joining the University of Zurich, I earned my Ph.D. in Economics of Education from Stanford University and worked in higher education policy in Tennessee.

 My research lies at the intersection of education, economics, and public policy.
 I study how institutions, policies, and information shape educational and occupational opportunities.
 Much of my work focuses on postsecondary education and vocational education and training, where I use experimental and quasi-experimental methods, mixed methods, and large-scale administrative data to understand how institutional design shapes educational and labor market outcomes.